wp-plugins/ebook-store/readme.txt

 2. This is the second screen shot

 == Changelog ==

+= 3.4 =
+* Added translations to frontend: Russian, English, German, Hindi, Chinese, Spanish, French.
+* Added download link copy in the email, ability to save addresses of buyers and more.

 = 3.3 =
 * Usability improvements and video guide added.